Alfresco/docs-alfresco/federation-services/latest/using/index.md

 We have to tell the event job which document we want to process.
 This requires making an API call and passing two parameters, jobId and documentId.

-1. Find the job ID
+1. Find the job ID:
-To get the jobId, open the job and on the Details page look for the ID field Edit or view the job we just created to see the job id.
+   To get the jobId, open the job and on the Details page look for the ID field.
+   Edit or view the job we just created to see the job id.
-2. Find the document ID
+2. Find the document ID:
-To get the documentId, use the full path of the document.
-I.e. `C:/SourceDocuments/sampledoc.pdf` In the SourceDocuments folder we will be copying sampledoc.pdf.
+   To get the documentId, use the full path of the document, i.e. `C:/SourceDocuments/sampledoc.pdf`.
+   In the SourceDocuments folder we will be copying sampledoc.pdf.
 Therefore, the documentId will be the full path: `C:/SourceDocuments/sampledoc.pdf`.
 Note the forward slashes.
 3. Construct an API url and call it.

 Construct the API URL: